Illinois Pheasant Hunting

 South Dakota Pheasant Hunts vs. Illinois Pheasant Hunts

 Pheasant hunting can be one of the most enjoyable things to do in the outdoors.
-Our pheasant hunts are as good as you will find anywhere in the mid-west.
+Our pheasant hunts are as good as you will find anywhere in the Midwest.
 Most of our guides here at Heartland have had the pleasure of hunting pheasants in many states, including South Dakota and Illinois.
 There are many pheasant hunting lodges in both states.
 All the other states fall into either one of these two "styles" of pheasant hunting.
 Following is a brief description of each style and the pros and cons for each.

 South Dakota is well known for its pheasant hunting and for good reason.
 Thousands of acres of flat fields filled with pheasants makes hunting South Dakota a treat for any hunter.
 The most common style of hunting pheasants in South Dakota is by using flushing dogs with handlers who walk a field and "push" the birds to the other end.
-Waiting at the end are "blockers" and once the pheasant see the blockers they flush and things can get pretty crazy for a few minutes.
+Waiting at the end are "blockers" and once the pheasants see the blockers, they flush and things can get pretty crazy for a few minutes.
 Sometimes multiple birds flush and the action can be fast and furious.

 The pros of hunting South Dakota are the amount of birds found.
 There is no doubt you should be able to find plenty of birds.
 The cons are safety and the style of hunting.
 Having blockers and shooting over the heads of people, dogs, and their handlers can be risky at times, especially if there are inexperienced hunters in the group.
 The style of hunting is an individual choice between hunters.
 Many do not like the style of pushing birds into blockers, while others find this fun and enjoyable.